bbatsov/batsov.com/_posts/2012-02-19-package-management-in-emacs-the-good-the-bad-and-the-ugly.md

 add-ons management solution that has recently become popular.

 el-get allows you to install and manage elisp code for Emacs.
-It supports lots of differents types of sources (git, svn, apt, elpa, etc) and is able to install them, update them and remove them, but more importantly it will init them for you.
+It supports lots of different types of sources (git, svn, apt, elpa, etc) and is able to install them, update them and remove them, but more importantly it will init them for you.